Traditional crafts and dancing lions in a town steeped in samurai history

 Visit the Uchimachi samurai quarter for a taste of life in the 17th century located just a 15 to 20-minute walk from Kakunodate Station.
 Stroll down the wide avenues, and see the traditional fences and elaborate gates of thatched residences, owned by descendants of the samurai.

-Explore one of Japan's most well preserved historical pockets, Kakunodate's Samurai District.
+Explore one of Japan's most well preserved historical pockets, the Kakunodate Samurai District.
 Around 80 samurai families once lived in the area, and you can get a glimpse of their lives through the architecture of the buildings and the items scattered around the homes.
 Enjoy strolling along the winding historic streets with the dozens of weeping cherry trees that line the roads in spring.

 A number of homes and gardens, such as those of the Ishiguro, Aoyagi, and Nishinomiya families, are open to tourists.
 Check out the old maps, books, pottery, tools, and swords on display at the Ichiguro Samurai House, which dates from the 19th century.